Genomic resources and repositories

 id (string, required): Identifier for the repository.

-directory: (string, required) Path to a local directory containing resources.
+directory (string, required): Absolute path to a local directory containing the resources.
+A relative path is rejected.

 url (string, required): Base URL of the remote repository.

-content (mapping, required): Nested dictionary that describes files and directories.
-Directory values are nested mappings.
-File values are file contents.
+content (mapping, required): Nested dictionary describing files and directories.
+Directory values are nested mappings; file values are file contents.

 Repository caching